Course Catalog 2024-2025

 WRT 118st Colloquium: Topics in Writing-The Art of the Steal: Remixing, Originality and Identity (4 Credits)

 This class explores the contemporary “remix culture” to ask pressing questions about creativity, originality and identity.
 Students explore the remix as a necessary tool for cultural transformation and look at their own experience of race, gender, sexual orientation, class and ability as an opportunity to reimagine and transform old ideas.
 Students make a case for the remix as a place for critical updates to the culture and discuss the possibilities of how remixing contributes to a richer production of cultural ideas.
 The work combines academic writing with multimedia “remix” projects and class discussion.
+Restrictions: WRT 118 may be repeated once with a different topic.
 Enrollment limited to 15.
 WI

 Fall, Spring, Variable